 If you’re purchasing the beef from your local market, it will say 85/15 or 90/10.
 This ratio is the lean-to-fat ratio.
 The top number of the ratio indicates the leanness and the bottom number is the fat.
 For example, beef with a label that says 85/15 is 85% lean beef and 15% fat in the package.

-Best Cheese for Loaded Nachos
+Best Taco Seasoning for Nachos

 - Tortilla Chips